skolai/Perception-in-Robotics-course-T3-2022-Skoltech/README.md

  * Evaluation: Each team will evaluate their colleagues’ presentations.Templates will be provided the presentation day.
 All these points will be summed for a final evaluation (30% of the total grade).

 ### Project proposals:
-1) Comparison of outlier filtering methods such as [AdaLam](https://arxiv.org/pdf/2006.04250.pdf), Lowe ratio test and ORD-SLAM's [Adaptive-FH](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7219438&casa_token=-1xETaVu46sAAAAA:kTazbuhX0LtOQxLBUES-SgBYo13VuvjK2XW4cr2o3IJY4CvizUrErUFAgxFwIzDUGDt9mQfDdQYJ) in terms of their influence on pose estimation quality.
+1) Comparison of outlier filtering methods such as [AdaLam](https://arxiv.org/pdf/2006.04250.pdf), Lowe ratio test and [ORB-SLAM's](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7219438&casa_token=-1xETaVu46sAAAAA:kTazbuhX0LtOQxLBUES-SgBYo13VuvjK2XW4cr2o3IJY4CvizUrErUFAgxFwIzDUGDt9mQfDdQYJ) Adaptive-FH in terms of their influence on pose estimation quality.
 2) Comparison of [DFE](http://vladlen.info/papers/deep-fundamental.pdf) with conventional 8-point algorithm inside a RANSAC on pose estimation.
 Assesing generalization ability of DFE and testing it on scenes with planar surfaces.

 If you are interested and need more info reach out to TAs.